lululxvi/deepxde/docs/demos/diffusion_1d_inverse.rst

 Implementation
 --------------

-This description goes through the implementation of a solver for the above descirbed diffusion equation step-by-step.
+This description goes through the implementation of a solver for the above described diffusion equation step-by-step.

 First, the DeepXDE, NumPy (``np``), and TensorFlow (``tf``) modules are imported: